Joining MaterialsCopyright: IBF

 Investigation of Bond Formation and Failure of Metallic Alloys

 Roll bonding enables the targeted combination of different materials and thus their mechanical and thermal properties in a single material composite.
 However, the connection created under pressure load can tear up again due to shear stress at the end of the roll gap.
 Thus, industrial production requires very long process chains, which are often determined by trial and error.
-In order to allow for a knowledge based design of such process chains, a basic experiment was developed at the Institute of Metal Forming to characterize bond formation and failure.
+In order to allow for a knowledge based design of such process chains, a basic experiment, using the torsion plastometer TA STD 812, was developed at the Institute of Metal Forming to characterize bond formation and failure.
 In this test, the connecting partners are heated inductively and joined under combined pressure and shear stress.
 After bond formation, the strength can be tested at deformation temperature under a combination of tensile, compressive and shear stress.
 The procedure thus enables testing under near-process conditions.

 For further information, please contact Jürgen Nietsch.